kiranleu/Kira-WeddingApp/README.md

 will be stored in MongoDB.

 ## UX

 ### Who is it for?

 The potential user of this application will be people who are planning their wedding.

-It is directed to people with basic knowledge on technology as the App is been kept simple and as clear as possible.
+This project is directed to people with basic knowledge on technology as the App is been kept simple and as clear as possible.

 The customer is looking for using this app mostly on their desktop but it can easily be used on their mobile device.

 The customer, in this case, is looking for organizing their wedding event as well as keep memory from it.

 The design is adaptable for any viewport too as you can see on the mockups I have attached in the project.

 ### Structure and Design